MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/troubleshooting-dataflow-issues-connection-to-the-data-source.md

 ![Project options in the dataflow](media/ProjectOptions.png)

 You might be asked to set up credentials.
-After you've set up your credentials successfully, the queries should work.<!--Writing Style Guide says "don't use 'should' to indicate probability."
-Can we say "When you've set up the gateway and your credentials successfully, the modules will no longer be disabled."?-->
+When you've set up the gateway and your credentials successfully, the modules will no longer be disabled."

 ![Disabled functions now working](media/DisabledFunctionWorkingFine.png)